DRCRecoveryData/Disk-Copy-Tool/README.md

-# NIST-Compliant-Drive-Imager

-## Overview
-**NIST-Compliant-Drive-Imager** is a Windows-based tool designed to create forensically sound disk images in compliance with **NIST** standards.
-It supports the creation of disk images in both **E01** and **DD** formats and includes hash validation (MD5, SHA1, SHA256) to ensure data integrity.
-This tool incorporates the ability to enable or disable write protection via registry manipulation, in line with best practices for data preservation in forensic investigations.

-The tool is optimized for fast imaging with adjustable block sizes and provides detailed progress monitoring during the imaging process, including speed, estimated time of arrival (ETA), and sector count.
-It adheres to NIST guidelines, ensuring the security and reliability of the data collection process.

-## NIST Compliance
-This tool is fully compliant with **NIST Special Publication 800-101 Revision 1**, which provides guidelines on the handling and acquisition of digital evidence.
-The tool follows the recommended procedures for:
-- Forensically sound data imaging.
-- Hash validation to verify image integrity.
+verify image integrity.
 - Write protection to prevent modification of the source drive during imaging.

-### NIST Special Publication 800-101 Revision 1:
+### NIST Special Publication 800-86:
-*"Guidelines on Mobile Device Forensics"* and related documents serve as the foundation for digital forensics compliance, ensuring best practices in data acquisition and integrity.
+*"Guide to Integrating Forensic Techniques into Incident Response"* and related documents serve as the foundation for digital forensics compliance, ensuring best practices in data acquisition and integrity.

 ## Features
 - **Forensically Secure Imaging**: Create bit-by-bit copies of hard drives with MD5, SHA1, and SHA256 hash validation to ensure data integrity.